-Is has the benefits of the dark green leafy vegetables that we must enjoy daily, like them or not, or suffer from a range of many ailments the pick of which is macular degeneration; kale is the richest source of lutein which is the phytochemical along with zeaxanthin that are found in the eye preventing cataracts and blindness.
+Is has the benefits of the dark green leafy vegetables that we must enjoy daily, like them or not, or suffer from a range of many ailments, the pick of which is macular degeneration; kale is the richest source of lutein which is the phytochemical along with zeaxanthin that is found in the eye preventing cataracts and blindness.

-Look no further than red meat for the source of the cancer that bedevils every other family.
+Look no further than red meat for the source of the tumours that bedevil every other family.
 In season, drop young broad beans into the pot first, for five minutes before steaming your kale; the combination of vegetable protein and greens makes a wonderful fast healthy dinner recipe.

 Corn and beans is as old as Methuselah.
 A variation I much prefer is corn and chickpeas, in particular with hummus.

 Like most vegetables, the sugars in corn are changed quite rapidly into starch, which is why we don't particularly like them.
-There's nothing more dull than old beets or mealies as we call them in South Africa.
+There is nothing more dull than old beets or mealies as we call them in South Africa.

 The secret is how to grow corn.
 Then straight from the garden, into the pot and ten minutes later onto the table with a good scoop of homemade hummus, and you have the perfect fast dinner.

-Of course, it might also just be the starter for a meat dish with young zucchinis or swiss chard.
-No potatoes though; you don't want too many carbs.
-That's just a recipe for all the nasties associated with you know what.
-Knee pain is amongst the worst, like patello femoral pain syndrome.
+It might also of course just be the starter for a meat dish with young zucchinis or Swiss chard.
+No potatoes though; you do not want too many carbs.
+That is just a recipe for all the nasties associated with you know what.
+Knee pain is amongst the worst.

 Our authentic hummus recipe is so easy to make by the way; it takes me only five minutes, twice a week.
-It doesn't keep.
+It does not keep.
 On a green salad as one of our fast healthy dinner recipe, it will cure you of heartburn and indigestion.

-The only part that is time consuming is testing that each mussel is alive and healthy; those with cracked shells must be tossed.
+The only part that is time consuming is testing that each mussel is alive and well; those with cracked shells must be tossed.

-I don't have fond memories of Bruge in Belgium; I had a severe 3 day diarrhoea after having mussels as a restaurant, and wouldn't touch them for years.
+I don't have fond memories of Bruge in Belgium; I had a severe 3 day diarrhoea after having mussels as a restaurant, and would not touch them for years.
 But, if you sort through them carefully, they are a very rich and delicious source of vitamin D and omega-3.